saurav-roy29/DSA/README.md

 # DSA
-Data Structure and Algorithms Solutions
+Data Structure and Algorithms Solutions in Python
+The solution relate to the problems posted on neetcode